What has high speeds and coverage all over? Verizon does—but it comes at a price.

-After your first 22 GB on the Beyond Unlimited plan and during times of high traffic on the Go Unlimited plan, Verizon could slow your speed down to 600 Kbps or less.
+After your first 22 GB on the Get More Unlimited plan and during times of high traffic on the Start Unlimited plan, Verizon could slow your speed down to 600 Kbps or less.

 If you’re on a prepaid plan (both with a data cap and the unlimited plan), you might feel like your internet browsing is in slow motion if you exceed your data limit and Verizon throttles you back to 128 Kbps.

 Yes, you will need to pay a one-time activation fee if you’re a new Verizon customer, and this rings in at $30 per device.

 We also noticed that Verizon waives the activation fee when you purchase a prepaid phone and plan online.
 Huzzah!

 Tired of burying your phone in rice after dropping it in the sink or squinting to see the text on your cracked screen?
 Then an extended warranty or equipment insurance might be worth it in the long run.

-If you’re looking for a standard level of protection for only one device, we think the Total Equipment Coverage hits the spot.
+If you’re looking for a standard level of protection (loss, theft, or damage) for only one device, we think the Total Equipment Coverage hits the spot.
 The price is much less per month than the Total Mobile Protection plan, and the deductible is the same.

-Verizon allows you to Bring Your Own Device (BYOD) and offers a free SIM card if you check your phone’s compatibility on its site (otherwise, it costs $24.99).
+Verizon allows you to Bring Your Own Device (BYOD) and offers a free SIM card if you check your phone’s compatibility on its site (otherwise, the card costs $24.99).

 No need to tell all your friends and family to update their contacts—Verizon offers free phone number transfers.
 It usually takes up to a day to transfer a number from your wireless device, and Verizon says your old phone will continue to work as the transfer proceeds.